domino-team/docs/index.md

 ##gettting started with Domino

 Thanks for using Domino.
 Domino is a high-performance 802.11 bgn WiFi hardware platform, with a modular design architecture, unlimited extension capabilities and Arduino compatibility.
-It is suitable for mass production, enhanced with full life-cycle services for makers.

 ![Domono family](tree.jpg)

 The Domino Family has now 11 boards and more extensions will be developed.
-The tree structure of the boards is as below.
+The tree structure of the boards is as illustrated.

+At the heart is Domino Core, which can then be extended into Domino Pi and Domino Qi.
+Domino Pi is a DEV platform for wifi and openwrt, it can be extended with various tile boards.
+Domino Qi is designed for Arduino compatible.
+Plug the Domino Qi Mini board onto the Domino Qi baseboard to turn it into a board fully compatible the ubiquitous Arduino Shield form factor.

 ###Domino Core